docusign/sfdc-recipe-embedded-signing/README.md

 1. The signer's browser is redirected back to your SFDC app, to the url that you designated.
 The redirect includes an event query parameters with the outcome of the Signing Ceremony.

-The Apex class uses the DocuSign SOAP API.
+The Apex class obtains the url for the Signing Ceremony by using the [RequestRecipientToken](https://www.docusign.com/p/APIGuide/APIGuide.htm#Embedding Group/Pre-DocuSign Operations.htm) method from the DocuSign SOAP API.

 ## Installation